What our customers say...

 Will we be able to use a Nebuliser on board?

 A Nebuliser or Nebulizer is a drug delivery device used to administer medication in the form of an inhaled mist.
 Our Silver Fox Fleet class of boats all have a suitable power supply and availability of 240v sockets throughout the boat to run a Nebuliser.
-Our Foxy fleet of boats may well be able to support the use of a Nebuliser although please check the power requirements are less than 300w, also a short extension lead may be required.
+Our Foxy fleet of boats may well be able to support the use of a Nebuliser although please check the power requirements are less than 300w.
+A short extension lead may be required.

 Can I bring my hairdryer and hair straighteners?